peopleanalyst

 The story

-The reader An aspiring learner, parent, coach, or leader who wants to develop world-class skill in themselves or others.
+The reader A learner, parent, teacher, coach, or leader who wants to develop world-class skill in themselves or others and believes talent might be beyond their reach.

 External problem